 - Baggage insurance plan

 All of these built-in perks are there for you if you need them.
-They’re sort of like insurance – it’s great to know they’re there, but hopefully you’ll never have to use them.
+It’s great to have this extra insurance, but hopefully you’ll never have to use them.
 If you buy big-ticket items, or gifts that need return protection, you’ll have that should you need it.
-It would be great if every trip was free from mishaps like cancellations, missed luggage, or an issue with the rental car.
+It would be great if every trip was free from mishaps like cancellations, missed luggage or an issue with the rental car.

 There’s no way to put a defined value on any of these services.
 So consider them “extras” and look into them if there’s one you think you might really benefit from.

 The Amex Platinum Card is eligible for Amex Offers, which are deals from Amex for all sorts of common purchases and services like online orders, eating out and travel.
 Jasmin saved on snacks for her kids and her phone bill, for example.
 And other team members take advantage of these special deals, too.

 They’re a handy way to help offset the cost of the annual fee.

 No foreign transaction fees

 The card is excellent for swiping abroad, because it has no foreign transaction fees (see rates and fees).
 Many cards charge an extra 3% when you use them overseas.
 Always be sure you bring a rewards credit card like the Amex Platinum before you cross the border (I saved $71 on a recent trip from Asia from all the swiping I was doing over there).

 Is the annual fee worth it?